-A party trusting a temporary certificate may trust the correctness of a temporary certificate if it has verified that the certification chain is intact, the temporary certificate has not been included in a revocation list, the validity of the certificate has not expired, and the party has no other justifiable reason to doubt the correctness of the use of the certificate.
-Status information can also be verified with the OCSP service.
+A party trusting a temporary certificate may trust the correctness of the temporary certificate if they have verified that the temporary certificate has not been included in a revocation list, the validity of the certificate has not expired and the party has no other justifiable reason to doubt the correctness of the use of the certificate.

-The CA is responsible for the temporary certificate in accordance with the CA's commitments in this certificate policy and the certification practice statement on temporary certificates.
+The certification authority is responsible for the temporary certificate in accordance with the certification authority's commitments in this certificate policy and the certification practice statement on temporary certificates.